NothingAG/contao-fspurifier/README.md

 # CONTAO EXTENSION: FILESYSTEM PURIFIER (fs_purifier)
-This extension implements the Filesystem Purifier PHP library, which removes specific chars from the names of user-uploaded files, created folders or renamed folders & files.
+This extension removes specific chars from the names of user-uploaded files, created folders or renamed folders & files.
 The character-whitelist is based on RFC2396 URI standards and excludes all reserved, excluded & unwise characters.

 ## SETUP AND USAGE